nickgaya/bravado-types/README.md

 ### Array types

-Bravado allows either lists or tuples for values with `type: array` in the Swagger schema.
-We can represent this precisely in type stubs as `Union[List[T], Tuple[T, ...]]` but this is somewhat cumbersome.
-Another alternative would be to use `Sequence[T]`, but this has the downside that MyPy considers `str` a subtype of `Sequence[str]` and `bytes` a subtype of `Sequence[int]`.
-A third alternative would be to use `List[T]`.
-This is more restrictive than necessary, but also simpler.

-We provide a configuration parameter, `array_types` to specify the desired behavior.
-The default is `'list'`.
+Bravado accepts either lists or tuples when marshaling values with `type: array` in the Swagger schema, and creates lists when unmarshaling.
+There are a few ways we could represent this in the type annotations:

+* The most precise description would be `Union[List[T], Tuple[T, ...]]` but
+this is rather verbose and awkward.

+* A less precise but more concise alternative is to use `Sequence[T]`.
+This has the downside that MyPy considers `str` a subtype of `Sequence[str]`, which can lead to buggy code that passes type-checking but fails schema validation at runtime.

+* A third alternative is to use only `List[T]` and forbid the use of tuples.
+This is overly restrictive, but leads to simpler annotated types.

+By default, we use `List[T]` to represent array types, but this behavior can be overridden via the `array_types` configuration parameter.

 ### Custom formats